jdart1/arasan-chess/README.md

 Copyright 1994-2024 by Jon Dart.
 All Rights Reserved.

 Arasan is licensed under the MIT License.
 See the LICENSE file.
+Note: this includes some special terms related to the GUI.

 ## Program variants